 - The pre-seed stage.
-In general, this phase isn’t about investment, rather about bootstrapping.
-At that time, founder usually has to rely on their own investment to get the project off the ground.
-As a rule, at this stage founders deal with idea validation.
+In general, this phase isn’t about investment, rather about bootstrapping. the founders usually have to rely on their own financing to get the project off the ground.
+As a rule, at this stage, founders deal with idea validation.
 The startup valuation ranges from $10 000 to $100 000.
 Usually, the investors at this stage are:

 - Founder and co-founders,